 Diazepam is the generic name for Valium.
-It is one of many benzodiazepine substances that all affect the central nervous system (CNS) by amplifying the depressant effects of GABA, an inhibitory neurotransmitter, to subsequently decrease brain activity 1,2,3.
+It is one of many benzodiazepine substances that affect the central nervous system (CNS) by amplifying the depressant effects of GABA, an inhibitory neurotransmitter, to subsequently decrease brain activity.1,2,3

 Benzodiazepines like diazepam are prescribed to:

 - Prevent seizures.